AO World: Operations

-In 2019, AO Tech won the Team of the Year – Large Organisations award in the Computing Rising Star Awards.
+The company now occupies 50,000 sqft offices and is based in Bolton.

 Advertising

-The company launched a new advertising campaign on 3 May 2013 to mark the rebrand of the business from Appliances Online to ao.com.
-The first advert follows a fictional new employee called ‘Dave’ and his over-enthusiastic inductor on his first day at work.
-A further advert was aired showing ‘Barry Catchpole’.
+The company launched a new advertising campaign on 3 May 2013 to mark the rebranding of the business from Appliances Online to ao.com.
+The first advert follows a fictional new employee called 'Dave' and his over-enthusiastic inductor on his first day at work.
+A further advert was aired showing 'Barry Catchpole'.
 Its adverts feature a version of the Ramones song "Blitzkrieg Bop" in which the words "Hey!
 Ho!
 Let's go!" are reinterpreted as "A.O.
 Let's go!".

 In May 2020, AO launched a new advertising campaign with an advert showing how Britain's homes were working harder than ever whilst many people were forced to stay home due to the COVID-19 pandemic.
 The advert demonstrated the hundreds of thousands of electricals AO have in stock ready for next day delivery across the UK.